 Safe Routes to School

 The Safe Routes to School (SRTS) program helps community leaders, schools and parents improve safety and encourage more children to safely walk and bicycle to school.
 The program works toward reducing traffic congestion and improving health and the environment, making communities more livable for everyone.
-Shasta County Health and Human Services Agency received a 3-year grant from the Active Transportation Program (Caltrans) to coordinate education and encouragement activities for children to walk or bike to school.
-The program serves Redding School District and the Cascade Union Elementary School District in Anderson.
-The program also offers assistance to all schools in Shasta County.
+In years past, Shasta County Health and Human Services Agency received grant monies from the Active Transportation Program (Caltrans) to coordinate education and encouragement activities for children to walk or bike to school.

 Bike to School Day

 Do you love biking or giving students the opportunity to get to school under their own wheels?
-The Shasta Safe Routes to School program offers Bike to School Day training to school staff and parents.
-Helmet fitting, safety messages, determining bike routes to school, and information on how to coordinate the event.
+The Shasta Safe Routes to School program offers helmets, helmet fitting, safety messages, determining bike routes to school, and information on how to coordinate the event.
+The California Highway Patrol offers bike safety assemblies to schools in Shasta County.
+Contact CHP to organize your school assembly at (530) 242-3229.

 Walk to School Day